bahaa32/ethereye/README.md

 # EtherEye
-An HTTP server used to keep an eye on gas prices for Ethereum on the latest block.
+An HTTP server used to keep an eye on gas prices for Ethereum.

 ## Usage
  - `/gas`